 Don't miss this year's Monday Keynote Luncheon!
 Lori Garver (Former Deputy Administrator, NASA) and Tess Hatch (Partner, Bessemer Venture Partners) will join us for a fireside chat to discuss "The Future Space Economy."

 Since 1981, SATELLITE has been pivotal in forging the path forward for the space & satellite communities.
-The evolution of technology has been accelerated, making this year’s event more important than ever.
+The speed of the industry’s growth is accelerating, making this year’s event even more important.

 Colonel Shane Taylor is the Project Manager (PM) for Tactical Network, assigned to the Program Executive Office for Command, Control, Communications-Tactical (PEO C3T).
 In this position, he provides the direction, management and leadership for the Army’s current and future tactical communications network, which enables mission command and secure reliable voice, video and data communications to Soldiers worldwide.
 He manages an annual budget of over a billion dollars to provide critical network communications capabilities to the Army, Department of Defense and other government organizations.